Inheritance Claims CFA Success Fee Judgment

 Woman signing document

-The Court of Appeal upholds the recoverability of CFA success fees in 1975 Act claims in the case of Hirachand v Hirachand
+The Court of Appeal upholds the recoverability of CFA success fees in 1975 Act claims.

 An individual who claims reasonable provision out of an estate may be able to secure part of the success fee due under a conditional fee agreement (CFA) if they win.

-A significant ruling has affirmed the power of the courts to award claimants an element of their success fee if they are awarded maintenance-based provision under the Inheritance (Provision for Family and Dependants) Act 1975.
-The contentious probate team at Osbornes Law has a proven track record in representing clients in successful claims against estates.
+A significant ruling has affirmed the power of the courts to award claimants an element of their success fee if they are awarded a maintenance-based provision under the Inheritance (Provision for Family and Dependants) Act 1975.
+Our contentious probate solicitors have a proven track record in representing clients in successful claims against estates.

 Hirachand v Hirachand

 A conditional fee agreement (CFA) enables a claimant to bring their claim without the financial risk of losing.
-Only if the claimant wins will they pay their legal fees but there will also be an agreed additional success fee.
-Under the CFA between Sheila and her solicitors, a success fee of 72% was agreed.
+Only if the claimant wins will they pay their legal fees, but there will also be an agreed-upon success fee.
+Under the CFA between Sheila and her solicitors, a success fee of 72% was agreed upon.

-Sheila had lived at home until 1999 when she left, at the age of 30, to do post-graduate study at university.
-Her father gave her a £400 monthly allowance until 2001, but the relationship with her parents then completely broke down.
-She since married and had children but she suffers longstanding mental health problems which impact her daily life.
+Sheila had lived at home until 1999 when she left at 30 to do post-graduate study at university.
+Her father gave her a £400 monthly allowance until 2001, but her relationship with her parents completely broke down.
+She has been married and had children, but she suffers longstanding mental health problems which impact her daily life.

-On the evidence, the judge allowed her claim on the basis that the will did not make reasonable financial provision for her.
+On the evidence, the judge allowed her to claim that the will did not make reasonable financial provision for her.
 However, the award would be limited to meet her current financial needs – not to effectively set her up for life.

 He awarded her a total of £138,918 out of the estate, including a contribution of £16,750 towards the success fee (25%) for which the daughter was liable under the CFA.

 A success fee under a CFA cannot be recouped under a costs order under section 58A(6) Courts and Legal Services Act 1990.
-Instead, the judge decided he could exercise his discretion, as part of the overall award, to include a sum by reference to the success fee.
+Instead, the judge decided he could exercise his discretion to include a sum regarding the success fee as part of the overall award.

 A key issue for the appeal judges was whether the judge was wrong in law to include a contribution for the success fee in a maintenance-based award calculated by reference to the claimant’s financial needs.